ayrat555/ayrat555.github.io/_posts/2020-05-05-async-company-mode-backend.md

 Steps to define async `company-mode` backend:

-1. To define async fetching of completions we have to return cons of `:async` with the handler lambda which will return candidates, lambda should have a single parameter `callback`.
+I. To define async fetching of completions we have to return cons of `:async` with the handler lambda which will return candidates, lambda should have a single parameter `callback`.
 If you wanted to define synchronous handler instead of returning cons you should return just completions.

-2. Save the callback that was passed to lambda to a global variable as I did in the example above:
+II.
+Save the callback that was passed to lambda to a global variable as I did in the example above:

 ```lisp